 The applicant has worked with the Inyo County Environmental Health Department.
 The proposed project would utilize portable toilets for bathroom use for employees.
 No underground waste disposal system is planned at this site.
-The toilets will be hauled weekly to a company contracted RV dump station, in San Bernardino County, to dispose of sewage.
+The toilets will be attached to trailers that will return weekly to a company contracted RV dump station, in San Bernardino County, to dispose of sewage.
 No impacts to soils are expected from waste disposal.

 VII.
 GREENHOUSE GAS EMISSIONS: Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
-No, the proposed project will not generate greenhouse gas emrelated emissions may occur (the use of heavy equipment for will not significantly impact the environment. b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? \boxtimes No, the proposed project will not cause conflicts with a plan, gasses. policy or regulation o adopted for the pu rpose of reducing greenhouse VIII.
+No, the proposed project will not generate greenhouse gas emrelated emissions may occur (the use of heavy equipment for will not significantly impact the environment. nissions that will have naintenance or shipm a significant imp nent of crop mater act.
+Temporary fa rial to and from the rm-operation- e site), but this b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? $\boxtimes$ No, the proposed project will not cause conflicts with a plan, gasses. policy or regulation o adopted for the pu rpose of reducing greenhouse VIII.
 HAZARDS AND HAZARDOUS MATERIALS: Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
-No, the proposed project will produce a small amount of wast either be mixed into the soil prior to planting or be injected in amino acid, humic acid and kelp are organic fertilizer alternated deliver nutrients directly to the root zone minimizing effects to effects to public or environmental health are expected from the nto irrigation pivots.
-I utives that would limi to the soil column and Premix micronutr t impacts to soils. ients, mycorrhizae Drip or pivot irrig and inoculants, ation will b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-No, the nature of the proposed project will not create signific using some pesticides and fertilizers as part of the growing of and fertilizer use, and storage and disposal plan approved by perations.
-The projec t is being conditio ned upon the desig c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-No, the proposed project is not within one-quarter mile of an handle acutely hazardous materials, substances or waste. existing or proposed school, nor will i t emit hazardous e missions, or d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+No, the proposed project will produce a small amount of wast either be mixed into the soil prior to planting or be injected in amino acid, humic acid and kelp are organic fertilizer alternated deliver nutrients directly to the root zone minimizing effects to effects to public or environmental health are expected from the nto irrigation pivols.
+I atives that would limit o the soil column and Premix micronutr timpacts to soils. ients, mycorrhizae Drip or pivot irrig and inoculants, ation will b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+No, the nature of the proposed project will not create significations using some pesticides and fertilizers as part of the growing of and fertilizer use, and storage and disposal plan approved by perations.
+The project t is being conditio ned upon the desig c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? $\boxtimes$ No, the proposed project is not within one-quarter mile of an handle acutely hazardous materials, substances or waste. existing or proposed school, nor will i t emit hazardous ei missions, or d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?